 I know you have a great desire to have an aracing car.
 But you know building a racing car is too expensive and needs more skill to do that.

 From 1968, people have been practicing this and joining a world-class lawn mower racing competition.
+You can even take the lawn mowers engine and use it for simple racing, such as building a Go Kart.

 Now, the fact is, do you know how to build a racing lawn mower?
 If your answer is even no, nothing to worry about.